How organic chemistry began and how it got its name.

 Carbon atoms can make four separate bonds with any other atom(s), including other carbon atoms.
 This flexibility opens up an incredibly large number of types of bonding to different atoms.
 This is why there are around ten million known organic compounds and why organic chemistry has grown so large to become a subject in its own right.

 Aside from living organisms, organic molecules have a wide range of uses in our day to day lives, with most being products of crude oil and the petroleum industry.
 Some organic chemicals from crude oil are:

 Refinery gases used as fuels and as resources to make plastics.

 Bitumen, used to tar roads.

-‘Naphtha’ which is a mix of organic chemicals that are used to make many cosmetics and pharmaceutical products.
+'Naphtha' which is a mix of organic compounds that are used to make many different substances.

 There are so many organic compounds that they are divided into categories depending on what atoms or types of bonds they contain.
 Amongst the simplest and most important, compounds containing only carbon and hydrogen are called hydrocarbons.

 There is a systematic way of naming organic compounds.
 The two most important, basic rules are below: